ananevans/CarND-PID-Control-Project/README.md

 The PID controller may be used to determine the steering and the throttle variables.
 The erorr is provided at each step by the simulator.

-Assuming that the error and process variables are measures at fixed time intervals, we can use the following formula:
+Assuming that the error and process variables are measured at fixed time intervals, we can use the following formula:

 ![Discrete Time Formula](http://latex.codecogs.com/gif.latex?s%20%3D%20-Kp%20*%20CTE_i%20-%20Ki%20%5Csum_%7Bk%7D%5E%7Bi%7D%20CTI_k%20-%20Kd%20%28CTE_i%20-%20CTE_%28i-1%29%29)